msolli/proletarian/README.md

 Proletarian goes to great lengths to ensure that no jobs are lost due to exceptions, network errors, database failure, computers catching fire or other facts of life.
-It relies on PostgreSQL transactions to protect the integrity of the jobs tables while polling and running jobs.
+It relies on PostgreSQL/MySQL transactions to protect the integrity of the jobs tables while polling and running jobs.
 A job will not be removed from the queue until it has finished successfully.
 It is moved to the archive table in the same transaction.

 The guarantee is that Proletarian will run each job _at least once_.
 There are failure scenarios where a job can run and finish successfully, but the database